arkadiko-dao/arkadiko/docs/grant.md

 I initially submitted a very early version of Arkadiko to the Stacks 2.0 Mainnet Clarity Smart Contract Challenge where it was chosen as one of the winners.
 I have received positive feedback from the community on the project, which is also one of the drivers & motivators to make this real on mainnet.

 During the development of a testnet-ready version, I will provide updates every 3 weeks, with canary builds that can be tested by the community.
 Furthermore, it would be amazing if the grant would allow access to a group of dedicated testers who want to make a difference by testing early versions, and through office hours with tech & business experts on certain subjects.

+All source code developed under this grant (and the Arkadiko protocol as an extension) is open-sourced under the GPLv3 license